eportet/CryptoLock/README.md

    > eth.syncing // Use to track progress of sync
    > eth.personal.NewAccount() // Use to create account for identification in the Ethereum Network
    ```

+   *Note: At this time the latest build is for v1.8.3.*

 2. **Install [Node and NPM](https://github.com/audstanley/NodeJs-Raspberry-Pi)**